drzeday/client-voice-review-view.and.data.api/README.md

 ## Dependencies
+* The Javascript library of voice recording is from [cwilso/AudioRecorder](https://github.com/cwilso/AudioRecorder).
+A copy is enclosed in this repository at /www/js/Recorderjs.

 * Install [Node.js](https://nodejs.org/) on your machine and clone this repo.
 Download the project dependencies using npm before launching the app by running the following command in the project root directory:
 ```
 npm install